t0mmyt/seisglitch/Docs/source/overview.rst

 You can see right away, you can have multiple ``config.yml`` files for multiple setups.
 Personally, I had one for the VBB and one for the SP seismometer.

-There are furthermore additional ``seisglitch`` functions that shall ease data handling and are there for your convenience.
+There are furthermore additional ``seisglitch`` functions that shall ease data handling for your convenience.
 Access them from your terminal like so:
 ::